Geisha Show In Kyoto

 Tickets for the 1st Show: ¥7,000- (including the Bento box and free drinks)

 Tickets for the 2nd Show: ¥5,000- (including appetizers and free drinks)

 Admission: Geisha and Geisha performances, food, free drinks

 You can discover the history of Kamishichiken in Kyoto from Kamishichiken Beer Garden

-Kamishichiken is the oldest geisha districts out of the five Hanamachi in Kyoto, and it is a little far from the other four geisha districts.
-Unfortunately, it is also the least popular Hanamachi.
-It is a nice moment to discover the history of Kamishichiken by this beer garden.
+Kamishichiken is the oldest of the five Hanamachi geisha districts in Kyoto, and it is a little far from the other four.
+Unfortunately, it is also the least popular Hanamachi, so it is a nice opportunity to discover the history of Kamishichiken by this beer garden.

 Place: Kamishichiken Kaburenjo Theater

 When: July 1 – September 5 (2017), 5:30 pm-10 pm (Closed August 14-16)

 Basic Cost: ¥2,000 (a beer and an appetizer)